Charl-X/GParted-Data-Recovery/Directions in Markdown.md

 ___
 ##### Loading a lightweight operating system onto a USB drive and using that to  inspect a failing disk has a number of benefits:

-- ##### If the failing disk happens to be the boot drive, the original operating system may no longer be accessible.
+- ##### If the failing disk is the boot drive, the original operating system may no longer be accessible.
 Booting from a USB offers an alternative to opening the computer and removing the failing drive in order to attach it to a working machine.
 - ##### A bootable USB drive can be loaded with helpful tools that may not otherwise exist on the original operating system.

 ### How to Create a GParted Live Bootable USB